 Is it your first time to drive in the snow?
-Driving in the winter can have many challenges and dangers if you are not prepared for them.
-In Manitoba, you will be driving in winter for five months (or more) in the year.
-Here are tips to follow before and during the winter months:
+Driving in winter can have many challenges if you are not prepared.
+Here are tips to stay safe in the winter months:

 Get your car ready

 Start early.
 Get ready before the first snow fall.
-You will also be able to avoid long lines for tires or maintenance check-ups if you do it in the fall.
+Avoid long lines for tires or maintenance check-ups in late November.

-Clean the inside of your car.
-Vacuum the carpets, dust off the dashboard, clean out your trunk.
-This will make space for winter accessories or tools.
+Clean your car.
+Vacuum the carpets, dust off the dashboard, and clean out your trunk.
+Make space for winter accessories or tools.
 Replace your floor mats.

 Get your car waxed to protect the exterior.

 Get a maintenance check.
 Check your car battery, brakes, windshield wipers, lights, and tires.

 Plan your driving

 Make it a habit to check weather and road conditions before leaving the house.
 Listen to the radio or check online.